 The best band ever to come from Northern Ireland, the Undertones took youthful adoration for glam-rock and gave it the stripped-down simplicity and energy of punk to create truly wonderful albums of pop/rock (and, toward the end, soul) with a difference.
 The band’s body of work reveals rapid creative growth; each album clearly shows a different stage in its development.
 The quintet’s 1983 demise, as unavoidable as it was disappointing, resulted from a lack of sustained commercial success and the inability to shake the public’s first impression of them as an Irish Ramones.
 Amazingly, their 21st-century return (with a different singer) has so far been worth the effort.

-Very young Derrymen when they began in 1976, the Undertones — guitar-playing brothers Damian and John O’Neill, bassist Mickey Bradley, drummer Billy Doherty and singer Feargal Sharkey — started out writing simple, fetching melodies with lyrics about teenagehood and playing them fast and raw on basic guitars, bass and drums.
+Very young Derrymen when they began in 1976, the Undertones — guitar-playing brothers Damian and John O’Neill, bassist Mickey Bradley (whose 2016 book, Teenage Kicks: My Life as an Undertone, brings the early days to vivid, often ridiculously funny, life), drummer Billy Doherty and singer Feargal Sharkey — started out writing simple, fetching melodies with lyrics about teenagehood and playing them fast and raw on basic guitars, bass and drums.
 With Sharkey’s piercing, quivering Irish tenor out front, songs on the first album (“Jimmy Jimmy,” “Here Comes the Summer,” “Girls Don’t Like It”) are spare and efficient pop gems that are as infectious as measles, suggesting a bridge between teenybop and punk.
 (The original US edition, wrapped in completely different color Xerox artwork, adds the crucial “Teenage Kicks” and “Get Over You” from the band’s first two 7-inches; a limited-edition English 10-inch released at the same time combined those two tracks plus a pair from the LP.
 The 1994 reissue adds seven bonus cuts — mostly contemporaneous B-sides — to the original album.
 The 2003 edition musters six of those and four more non-LP singles sides, including the classic “You’ve Got My Number (Why Don’t You Use It?).”

 The Undertones broadened their scope for Hypnotised, making the sound clearer and more instrumentally distinct while telling offbeat stories and describing colorful contemporary characters with impressive skill.
 (Not for nothing was the album originally going to be called 15 Rockin’ Humdingers.)
 Outstanding tracks include the bitterly funny “My Perfect Cousin,” the delicate “Wednesday Week” and the gently self-mocking “More Songs About Chocolate and Girls.”
 Of the four original albums, Hypnotised has the best balance of sophistication and innocence.
 The ’94 CD appends “You’ve Got My Number” and a handful of B-sides.
 The 2003 replacement contains only three of those five cuts.